rsvr76/Prism/README.md

 - **Step controls** — step forward/back, play/pause, jump to any step.
 - **AI explanations grounded in the trace** — after each step, the AI explains the change using the real before/after state, not a generic description of the algorithm.

-**Note on scope:** Unfold currently supports Python only, and structure visualization (linked lists, trees) requires using the provided `Node`/`TreeNode` classes rather than arbitrary custom class shapes.
+**Note on scope:** Prism currently supports Python only, and structure visualization (linked lists, trees) requires using the provided `Node`/`TreeNode` classes rather than arbitrary custom class shapes.
 We're not claiming to be the first tool that visualizes arbitrary code execution — that already exists (Python Tutor, others).
 What's ours is the AI-grounded explanation layer built on top of a real trace.

 ## How it works